EliseWindbloom/AutoActionPy/README.md

 ## 🚀 Installation

-Run these commands in command line to install:
+Either run `install.bat` or use these commands in command line to install:
 ```
 python -m venv venv
 call venv\Scripts\activate.bat